aci-ref/facilitation_best_practices/activities/10-assessment.md

 </table>

-<a name="roimetrics"></a>

-### Return on investment (ROI) metrics
+<h3>Return on investment (ROI) metrics</h3>

 Return on investment or ROI metrics are data that can be used to show the impact of the availability of ACI resources to the institution.
 This includes information on the results of ACI resource use by faculty, researchers and students, such as funding support, publications, presentations and dissertations.

-Analyses of these metrics can provide valuable, concrete measures of the impact of the facilitation efforts to the various stakeholders, such as the administration of the ACI organization and larger institution, and the projectâ€™s sponsoring agency, if relevant.
+Analyses of these metrics can provide valuable, concrete measures of the impact of the facilitation efforts to the various stakeholders, such as the administration of the ACI organization and larger institution, and the project's sponsoring agency, if relevant.
 User base metrics can be analyzed to show the evolution of a user community.
 Resource use metrics can be analyzed to evaluate different aspects of an ACI resource, justifying the funding of the ACI organization and supporting its growth.
 Independent of the exact metrics data an institution chooses to collect, it is best to collect the data at some periodic interval, such as an academic year, to be able to determine trends in the data.
 Consistency is also necessary for a meaningful assessment and evaluation of the program.
 Finally, it is important to periodically review the metrics collected in order to determine if changes, improvements or additional foci are needed.

 <a name="assessment"></a>

-## Assessments
+<h2>Assessments</h2>

 Assessments usually fall into one of three categories: pre-assessments, formative, and summative.
-Pre-assessments are made prior to starting a facilitation activity, for example, to determine a userâ€™s technical background and motivation for attending the training.
+Pre-assessments are made prior to starting a facilitation activity, for example, to determine a user's technical background and motivation for attending the training.
 Formative assessments, sometimes referred to as "continuous assessments", are made over the course of an activity, to determine whether to adjust the implementation of the activity to improve its outcomes.
 Summative assessments are made at the conclusion of the activity, for example, after a training session, or at a specific point in time, such as at the end of a semester, depending on what is being assessed, or if implementing a new program, after it has been completed or has matured.
 While assessment data is often quantitative, for example, a scaled survey response, it may also be qualitative such as a short answer response on a quiz.

 In this section we cover several assessment methodologies that can be used to measure the usefulness of the ACI resources provided and the effectiveness of ACI facilitation efforts.

-<a name="surveys"></a>

-### Surveys
+<h3>Surveys</h3>

 Surveys can be used to solicit invaluable user-reported information and feedback, to assess the impact of facilitation efforts and the satisfaction of the user base.
 It is good approach when there is a need to reach a large number of participants as well as when a set of clearly defined questions can be devised to gain the desired evaluation goal.
 Surveys are generally easy to generate and to administer, and can result in quantifiable assessments.